-The Ministry of Health distributes a Hospital Benchmark Information Report quarterly to the DHBs to improve performance.
-This report includes quality and outcome data on Emergency Triage Rates, Acute Readmissions, Patient Satisfaction, and Hospital Acquired S. aureus Bloodstream Infections.
+The Ministry of Health distributes the Hospital Benchmark Information Report quarterly to the DHBs to improve performance.
+The report includes quality and outcome data on emergency triage rates, acute readmissions, patient satisfaction, and hospital-acquired S. aureus bloodstream infections.
 Public reports on DHB performance are also released that rate each DHB on a series of performance indicators in such areas as waiting times, access to primary care services, and mental illness outcomes.
 All 21 DHBs are partners in producing benchmark data, which is compared with Australian hospitals.

-Certification is mandatory for hospitals, rest homes and residential disability, subject to defined health and disability standards.
+Certification is mandatory for hospitals, rest homes, and assisted living facilities, subject to defined health and disability standards.
 Certification audits are often performed in conjunction with accreditation by third parties.

-A number of policy elements have been introduced partly or fully motivated by the desire to reduce health disparities.
-These include lowering co-payments for primary care, additional services for high risk patients or patients with complex needs, specific PHO services targeted towards Maori and other vulnerable populations, and community and Maori involvement in PHO governance.
+A number of policy elements have been introduced, partly or fully motivated by the desire to reduce health disparities.
+They include lower copayments for primary care, additional services for high-risk patients or patients with complex needs, specific PHO services targeted toward Maori and other vulnerable populations, and community and Maori involvement in PHO governance.

 The government's Quality Improvement Committee is currently pursuing several programs in public hospitals.
-These focus on optimizing the patient journey, safer medication management, reducing healthcare acquired infection rates, standardizing national incident management, establishing a per-operative mortality review committee, and building a consumer forum.
-DHBs have 0.25% of their funding at risk if they fail to participate in these programs.
-In addition, the Ministry of Health, District Health Boards, and non-government organizations work collaboratively to achieve health targets identified by the Government at the DHB and national levels.
+The programs focus on optimizing the patient journey, making medication management safer, reducing health care-acquired infection rates, standardizing national incident management, establishing a per-operative mortality review committee, and building a consumer forum.
+DHBs have 0.25 percent of their funding at risk if they fail to participate in these programs.
+In addition, the Ministry of Health, District Health Boards, and nongovernment organizations work collaboratively to achieve health targets identified by the government at the DHB and national levels.

 New Zealand has given considerable attention to prioritization in elective surgery, particularly in the development of access criteria.
-For several types of surgeries, patients are assigned a Clinical Priority Assessment Criteria score intended to give priority to patients with the greatest need and potential to benefit, thereby rationalizing the waiting system.
-This method of prioritization has been controversial and regional disparities remain in access to surgery.
+For several types of surgeries, patients are assigned a "Clinical Priority Assessment Criteria" score intended to give priority to patients in the greatest need who are most likely to benefit, thereby rationalizing the waiting system.
+This method of prioritization has been controversial, and regional disparities remain in access to surgery.
 To improve access to surgery, the government has recently announced its intention to make smarter use of the private sector.

-The NZ Health Information Services operates a National Booking Reporting System, which keeps track of how many patients are waiting for treatment and how long those who received treatment waited.
+The NZ Health Information Services operate the National Booking Reporting System, which keeps track of how many patients are waiting for treatment and how long those who have received treatment waited.
 These statistics are used to plan wait-time reduction policies.
-DHB-level measures related to efficiency (average length of stay, daycase procedures, day of surgery admission, and did not attend) are publicly reported.
+DHB-level measures related to efficiency (average length of stay, day-case procedures, day of surgery admission, and failure to attend) are publicly reported.

 The inclusion of drugs on the national formulary is determined by PHARMAC (the Pharmaceutical Management Agency of New Zealand).
-Relative cost effectiveness is one of nine decision criteria used in making funding decisions.
+Relative cost-effectiveness is one of nine decision criteria used in making funding decisions.

-Improving performance and lean thinking in hospitals is an area of recent focus.
-To support this, work is underway to realign targets, improve productivity metrics, incentivize performance improvement, improve ward efficiency, reduce emergency department waiting times, improve medical workforce productivity, increase day surgery and improve theater utilization, jointly procure consumables and reduce the cost of back office or overhead functions.
+Improving performance and lean thinking in hospitals are a recent area of focus.
+Work is underway to realign targets, improve productivity metrics, incentivize performance improvement, improve ward efficiency, reduce emergency department waiting times, improve medical workforce productivity, increase day surgery and improve theater utilization, jointly procure consumables, and reduce the cost of back-office or overhead functions.